quasarframework/quasar-framework.org/source/api/css-typography.md

 title: Quasar Typography
 ---
+<input type="hidden" data-fullpage-demo="typography">
 See how headings, blockquotes, definitions lists and more are displayed in the demo.
-<input type="hidden" data-fullpage-demo="typography">
+At the end of this page you can read about CSS helper classes.

 ### Default Font
 The default font embedded in any Quasar App is the latest iteration of Roboto Google has released.
 It comes with 5 different font weights you can use: 200, 300, 400, 500, 600.
 Below is an image from Google's Roboto Specimen document displaying the different font weights: